Birth Support

 -

-As your doula, my nursing perceptive skills go where I go to enhance how you communicate with your birth team and support you in clearly advocating for yourself throughout the process.
+As your doula, our nursing perceptive skills go where we go to enhance how you communicate with your birth team and support you in clearly advocating for yourself throughout the process.

-My approach blends traditional doula support with body-based preparation, movement, and nervous system regulation.
-Instead of only focusing on the birth day, we prepare your mind and body intentionally beforehand, and we support recovery afterward—so your birth experience feels more grounded, informed, and emotionally supported.
+Our approach blends traditional doula support with body-based preparation, movement, and nervous system regulation.
+Instead of only focusing on the birth day, we prepare your mind and body intentionally beforehand, and we support recovery afterward, so your birth experience feels more grounded, informed, and emotionally supported.

 -

-No. I do not provide medical care, diagnose conditions, or make medical decisions.
+No. We do not provide medical care, diagnose conditions, or make medical decisions.
 Your provider manages the clinical side of your pregnancy and birth.

-My role is to support your comfort, emotional experience, education, and physical preparation—helping you feel confident and supported throughout the process.
+Our role is to support your comfort, emotional experience, education, and physical preparation, helping you feel confident and supported throughout the process.

 -

-My specialty is supporting families who desire an unmedicated, low-intervention hospital birth, using movement, comfort techniques, nervous system regulation, and strategic preparation.
+Our specialty is supporting families who desire low-intervention hospital births, using movement, comfort techniques, nervous system regulation, and strategic preparation.

-At this time, I do not attend home births or birth center births.
+At this time, we do not attend home births or birth center births.

-This allows me to provide highly focused, consistent care within the environment I know best and where I have the strongest expertise.
+This allows us to provide highly focused, consistent care within the environment we know best and where we have the strongest expertise.

 -

 Yes.
-My specialty is supporting families who desire an unmedicated, low-intervention hospital birth.
-My preparation style is rooted in movement, comfort techniques, nervous system regulation, and physiologic labor support.
+Our specialty is supporting families who desire low-intervention hospital births.
+Our preparation style is rooted in movement, comfort techniques, nervous system regulation, psychological and physiologic labor support.

-If interventions become necessary during labor, I remain calm, grounded support and help you navigate the experience with clarity and emotional steadiness.
+If interventions become necessary during labor, we remain calm, grounded support and help you navigate the experience with clarity and emotional steadiness.

 This experience is not designed for planned home births or birth center births.
-Because of my specialization in hospital-based physiologic birth support, my care is focused exclusively in that environment.
+Because of our specialization in hospital-based physiologic birth support, our care is focused exclusively in that environment.

 -